vishvAsa/sanskrit/vyAkaraNam/whitney/13_Chapter_IX_PRESENT-SYSTEM.md

 class; and `yátāite` is the only example of the 3d person.
 No such pl. mid. forms as `bhávādhve, bhávānte` are made from any class with stem-final `a`; such as `bhávanta` (which are very common) are, of course, properly augmentless imperfects.
-The Brāhmaṇas (especially ÇB.) prefer the 2d sing. act. in `āsi` and the 3d in `āt`.
+The Brāhmaṇas (especially śB.) prefer the 2d sing. act. in `āsi` and the 3d in `āt`.
 AB. has the 3d sing. mid. `haratāi`; and a 3d pl. in `antāi` (`vartantāi` KB.) has been noted once.
 RV. has examples, `arcā` and `madā`, of the briefer 1st.